shambp/QUT-IT-Study-Guide/IAB201/IAB201_Content.md

 Meaning that a person can read up to 2 books at any given time, while a book can only be read by either noone or one person at a time.

+### Entity types and reference modes

+Information systems can only use facts as stated - people can misinterpret facts (see politcal argument ever)

+The description of an entity MUST specify the entity type being referred to

+to illustrate.

+- Lee is located in '10b'
+    - The patient james is located in the ward '10b'
+        - The patient with fname james is located in the ward with name '10b'

 ## What is information?

 Information is data + semantics.
 With data being the items stored in our system, and the semantics being the meaning behind the data.